 During the program operation the memory will ignore all commands.
 It is not possible to issue any command to abort or pause the operation.
-Typical program times are given in Table 7.
+Typical program times are given in Table 6.
 Bus Read operations during the program operation will output the Status Register on the Data Inputs/Outputs.
+See the section on the Status Register for more details.